AntoineThebaud/swlcalc/README.md

 swlcalc
 =======

 swlcalc is a fan-made gear planner for Secret World Legends (SWL), a MMORPG by Funcom.
-It can be used to plan how to spend your [TO UPDATE : still tsw content] Black Bullions, Criterion Upgrades and Astral Fuses.
-In addition to share and show others what gear you use to tackle encounters in PvE or PvP. swlcalc is a fork of [tswcalc](http://joakibj.github.io/tswcalc), a gear planner designed for The Secret World (TSW).
+It can be used, to plan your gear progression, to visualize which stats you will reach at a given level and also to share and show others what gear you use to tackle encounters in PvE or PvP.

-swlcalc features: [TO UPDATE : still tsw content]
+*This project is still on early phase of development.
+No release is available yet.*

+**swlcalc features:**
-* All custom gear from QL 10.0 to 11.0.
+* All custom gear from level 1 Standard to level 70 Legendary.
+[TODO : add gear with passive effects]
-* All glyphs from QL 10.0 to 10.5.
+* All glyphs from level 1 Standard to level 20 Legendary.
-* Custom gear able to be attached with all signets in normal, elite and epic variations.
-* Issue 6, 7, 8, 9, 10, 11 and 14 signets.
-* Issue 12 currency calculation.
+* Item Power calculation.
-* NY Raid items.
-* Woodcutter's talismans.

-swlcalc can be found at: https://github.com/AntoineThebaud/swlcalc
+* Total stats calculation [TODO : phys & mag prot]

+**Coming features:**
+* All signets from level 1 Standard to level 20 Legendary.
+[TODO : add swl signets]
+* All gadgets.
+[TODO : Nothing done]
+* Stats ratio calculation.
+[TODO : formulas to update]
+* Anima allocation.
+[TODO : Nothing done]
+* Gear cost calculation (XP, MoF, Shards) [TODO : Nothing done]

+Once released, swlcalc will be hosted at http://AntoineThebaud.github.io/swlcalc.

-**Note:** all active development of swlcalc takes place in the [`develop`](https://github.com/joakibj/tswcalc/tree/develop) branch.
-The tip of [`master`](https://github.com/joakibj/tswcalc/tree/master) always points to the latest, stable release.
+**Notes:** swlcalc was created from [tswcalc](https://github.com/joakibj/tswcalc), a gear planner designed for The Secret World (TSW).
+All active development of swlcalc takes place in the [`develop`](https://github.com/AntoineThebaud/swlcalc/tree/develop) branch.
+The tip of [`master`](https://github.com/AntoineThebaud/swlcalc/tree/master) always points to the latest, stable release.
 All releases are tagged.
 The latest release is deployed to the [`gh-pages`](https://github.com/joakibj/tswcalc/tree/gh-pages) branch.

 Prerequisites
 --------